Shoulder Abduction Pillow

 What else do I need to know about a shoulder abduction pillow?

 - Do exercises as directed.
-Your healthcare provider may instruct you to remove the pillow for exercise.
-He may ask you to wiggle your fingers once every hour.
-He may also show you how to do range of motion exercises.
+Your provider may instruct you to remove the pillow for exercise.
+He or she may ask you to wiggle your fingers once every hour.
+He or she may also show you how to do range of motion exercises.
 This will help prevent blood clots and improve blood circulation in your arm.
 Exercise may prevent you from losing movement and strength in your shoulder.

 - Sleep in a comfortable position.
 You may find that sleeping in a recliner is more comfortable than in a bed.
 Keep the abduction pillow in place while you sleep.
 Do not sleep on your injured shoulder.

 What else can I do to care for myself?

 You may wear your abduction pillow over your clothes.
 You can care for yourself by doing the following:

 - Drink more liquids.
 Liquids help keep your body hydrated and prevent a blood clot in your arm.
 Ask how much liquid you should drink and which liquids are best for you.